Peach and Prosciutto Salad (High Protein & Healthy)

 Healthy Oil-Free Balsamic Dressing

-• The Emulsifier: Use a teaspoon of Dijon mustard.
-Mustard is a natural binder that helps the vinegar and a splash of water stay together in a creamy sauce.
+• The Emulsifier: Mix in 1 teaspoon of Dijon mustard.
+Mustard acts as a natural binder, holding the vinegar and water together to create a smooth, rich sauce.

-• The Sweetener: A drizzle of honey or a splash of white balsamic vinegar provides sweetness without the sugar crash.
+• The Sweetener: Use a touch of honey or high-quality white balsamic vinegar to bring natural sweetness without a sugar crash.

-• The Acid: White balsamic is slightly milder than the dark version, making it perfect for fruit-based salads.
+• The Acid: White balsamic vinegar is milder than dark balsamic, making it the perfect partner for sweet stone fruits.

-This emulsification trick is a variation of the one used in my High Protein Greek Orzo Salad.
-According to the Culinary Institute of America, a proper emulsion is the key to a professional-grade salad.
-By mastering this simple step, you can enjoy a gourmet high protein peach and prosciutto salad with zero guilt.
+This easy emulsifying method is a variation of the technique used in my high-protein Greek orzo salad.
+Creating a proper emulsion is the secret to making a professional-quality dressing at home.
+This simple trick lets you enjoy a gourmet salad with none of the guilt.

 Step-by-Step: How to Prepare Peach and Prosciutto Salad at Home